dorucioclea/sol-mvx-nft-bridge-poc/README.md

 ## Abstract

-Blockchain interoperability and the ability to transfer assets between different blockchains is a key feature for the future of blockchain technology.
-That being said, considering there is no production-ready NFT bridge available between MultiversX and Solana, we have decided to create a proof of concept for such a bridge.
-Such a bridge would give MultiversX & Solana users access to a wider range of NFTs, liquidity and trading opportunities.
+Blockchain interoperability and the ability to transfer assets between different blockchains are key features for the future of blockchain technology.
+That being said, considering no production-ready NFT bridge is available between MultiversX and Solana, we have decided to create a proof of concept for such a bridge.
+Such a bridge would give MultiversX & Solana users access to a wider range of NFTs, community, liquidity and trading opportunities.
+Protocols like Axelar, LayerOne, and Wormhole provide cross-chain messaging tools to build such bridges, but unfortunately, none of these protocols support the MultiversX ecosystem due to the unique/bespoke token and shard design of MultiversX; Therefore, we aim to build this NFT bridge for the community and make it the 1st open NFT bridge to connect the MultiversX and Solana NFT ecosystems.

-The implementation can easily be generalized to normal NFTs as well, even though it is made specifically for Data NFTs and this is our plan of the launch version of this bridge (support Data NFTs and regular NFTs as well)
+The implementation can easily be generalized to normal NFTs as well, even though it is made specifically for Itheum Data NFTs and this is our plan of the launch version of this bridge (support Data NFTs and regular NFTs as well)

 ## Architecture

-The application is divided into three main parts: the frontend, the backend, a MultiversX smart contract.
+The application is divided into three main parts: the frontend, the relayer backend, a MultiversX smart contract.

-The frontend is a user-friendly interface built with React.js, enabling interaction with the bridge features.
+The frontend is a user-friendly interface built with `React.js`, enabling interaction with the bridge features.
 The frontend allows the user to do the following:

 - Connect their MultiversX wallet
 - Connect their Solana wallet
 - View their MultiversX Data NFTs
 - View their Solana Data NFTs
-- View their Data NFT attached Data Streams securely on Solana Data NFTs
+- View and open their Data NFT attached Data Streams securely on Solana Data NFTs
 - Transfer Data NFTs from MultiversX to Solana
 - Transfer Data NFTs from Solana to MultiversX

-The backend is a robust Nest.js server responsible for interacting with both blockchains, handling NFT conversion, and facilitating smooth transfers.
-The backend is responsible for the following:
+The relayer backend is a robust `Nest.js` server responsible for interacting with both blockchains, handling NFT conversion, and facilitating smooth transfers.
+The relayer backend is responsible for the following:

 - Read the state of the MultiversX Smart Contract to see which NFTs are locked for bridging
-- For NFTs locked on MultiversX side, the backend will mint the NFT on Solana and send it to the user
+- For NFTs locked on MultiversX side, the relayer backend will mint the NFT on Solana and send it to the user
-- For NFTs burned on Solana side, the backend will unlock the NFT on MultiversX and send it to the user
+- For NFTs burned on Solana side, the relayer backend will unlock the NFT on MultiversX and send it to the user
-- Allow users to view the attached Data Streams for their Data NFTs on Solana
+- Allow users to view the attached Data Streams for their Data NFTs on Solana via "data marshaling" (validating ownership of Data NFT and streaming data between origin and client if successful)

 The MultiversX smart contract facilitates the initial NFT transfer process and is responsible for the following: